bluevisiontec/GoogleShoppingApi/Readme.md

 ## Installation

-As the Google ApiClient must be installed in addition, it is recommendet to install using composer.
+As the Google ApiClient must be installed in addition, it is recommended to install using composer.

 Create or adapt the composer.json file in your Magento root directory with the